A cozy, rustic stone fireplace features a wooden mantel adorned with "WELCOME HOME" letters, string lights, greenery, and vases with dried grasses.

 Rustic stone fireplace with a thick wood mantel displaying a "gather here" sign, dried grasses, and a carved wood accent.

-Nothing pulls a mantel together like a sign with meaning.
+A quote or sign works perfectly if it actually means something to you.
+That’s what pulls the whole mantel together.
 A short quote, family name, or even a single word can make the space feel more personal.

 A charming white brick fireplace with a rustic wooden mantelpiece showcases an arched mirror, an "H" initial, a "Shine" sign, and cotton sprigs.

-Look for wood or metal finishes to stay within the theme.
+Wood or metal finishes work best if you want to stay true to a rustic theme.
 Hang it in the center or lean it casually to the side; it all works.
 Layering it over an old windowpane or mixing it with greenery makes it even more eye-catching.

 Farmhouse stone fireplace with a rough-hewn mantel decorated with a framed "Simply Blessed" sign and two vibrant ferns in glass jars.